-USI2001 Social Innovation Project (3 credits) Prerequisite(s): None
+USI2001 Social Innovation Project (3 credits)

 There are many current issues and challenges faced in our pluralistic society e.g. diversity and inclusivity, changing demographics, environmental concerns, or sustainable practices, among others - all of which require a multi-pronged approach, and interdisciplinary collaboration and problem solving, to address some of these issues and challenges.